TheDudas/Week_2/README.md

-This is Week1 Web page Assignments
+These are the Week2 Web page Assignments